scikit-multilearn/scikit-multilearn/docs/source/base.rst

 If the ``required_dense`` argument is not passed, it is set to ``[false, false]`` if a classifier inherits ::class::``MLClassifierBase`` and to ``[true, true]`` as a fallback otherwise.
 In short it assumes dense representation is required for base classifier if the base classifier is not a scikit-multilearn classifier.

 Ensemble classification
 ^^^^^^^^^^^^^^^^^^^^^^^

 Ensemble classification is an approach of transforming a multi-label classification problem into a family (an ensemble) of multi-label subproblems.

 In the case when your classifier concentrates on clustering the label space you should look into existing clustering schemes in the skmultilearn.ensemble module as base classes.
-In most cases you can take an existing general scheme, such as: LabelSpacePartitioningClassifier - which partitions a label space using a clusterer class that implements the LabelSpaceClustererBase interface.
+In most cases you can take an existing general scheme, such as: :class:`LabelSpacePartitioningClassifier` - which partitions a label space using a clusterer class that implements the :class:`LabelSpaceClustererBase` interface.

 Unit testing
 ------------

 Scikit-multilearn provides a base unit test class for testing classifiers.
+Please check ``skmultilearn.tests.classifier_basetest`` for a general framework for testing the multi-label classifier.

+Currently tests test three capabilities of the classifier:
+- whether the classifier works with dense/sparse input data :func:`ClassifierBaseTest.assertClassifierWorksWithSparsity`
+- whether it is clonable and works with scikit-learn's cross-validation classes :func:`ClassifierBaseTest.assertClassifierWorksWithCV`

 Implement your classifier checklist